Maximilianos/maxpanas.com/notes.md

 - Api calls
   - DONE! - make contact form use absolute url not relative for api submission
   - DONE! - make content api calls use absolute url not relative
-  - cache all successful api calls in redis db
+  - DONE! - cache all successful api calls in redis db
-  - split up cache so that each microservice has its own cache
+  - DONE! - split up cache so that each microservice has its own cache

 - Contact Form
   - Fix bug with contact form when no-js and submitting two separate forms